someengineering/resoto.com/docs/getting-started/installation/kubernetes.md

 Additionally, configuration properties can be overridden using the `overrides` section in the `resoto-values.yaml` file (see [`values.yaml`](https://github.com/someengineering/resoto/blob/main/kubernetes/chart/values.yaml) for reference).

-Please refer to the [Configuring Resoto Cloud Providers](../configuration/worker.md#cloud-providers) tutorial for more details.
+Please refer to the [Configuring Resoto Worker](../configuration/worker/index.md#cloud-providers) tutorial for more details.

 ### Performing Searches